andrewhoulbrook/china-reverseimage-transforms/README.md

   <img src="/doc/news_image2.gif"/>
 </p>

-For Sogou and Qihoo 360, the search results are categorized as either **exact matching images** or **similar images**.
-A field within the Maltego entity added to the chart will also indicate whether the image was found as the result of an exact or similar match.
+For Sogou and Qihoo 360, the search results are categorized as either **exact matching images** or **visually similar images**.
+A field within the Maltego entity added to the chart will also indicate whether the image was found as the result of an exact or visually similar match.
 Search results featuring exact matches to the reference image will also be highlighted on the chart using a **red** coloured link and a red Maltego entity **Bookmark**, making it easier to select a subset of only exact matches within the results returned to the chart.

-The Sogou and Qihoo 360 scripts could be split into two different levels of transforms if desired: one to return exact matches only; the other to return similar matching images.
+The Sogou and Qihoo 360 scripts could be split into two different levels of transforms if desired: one to return exact matches only; the other to return visually similar matching images.

+The scripts are rudimentary and only scrape the first page of results for each of the three Chinese search engines.

 ## Built With